Chennai 600 004

 JAYA TV - KAALAI MALAR - MORNING TALK SHOW

-It was also her good fortune to be trained by eminent performers - vocalist Late Sri.
+It was also her good fortune to be trained by eminent performers - vocalist late Sri.
 Vairamangalam Lakshminarayanan and is currently pursuing vocal music training under Sri O.S.Thyagarajan and Sri T V Gopalakrishanan.
-She gratefully acknowledges the contributions of famed South Indian drummers Trichur Sri.Narendran, Patri.
-Satish Kumar and Parupalli Phalgun towards enriching her rhythm training, spread over a decade.
+She is grateful to the famed South Indian drummers Trichur Sri.Narendran, Patri Satish Kumar and Parupalli Phalgun for imparting rhythm training, spread over a decade.

 Owing to her diligent training and hard training, Shantala has been highly appreciated for her melodic presentations combined with complex rhythmic patterns.
 Today, she’s recognized as an important and authentic voice in this demanding tradition and this view has been echoed by music critiques.